-Amjad Ali Khan is a senior consultant whose practice covers banking and financial services, Islamic finance, infrastructure and project finance, acquisitions and private equity, and general corporate and commercial law.
-He is a founder and former managing partner of in India, as well as on PPPs.
-Adite is a member of the Law Society of England and Wales and the Delhi Bar Council, and her practice includes banking and general corporate and commercial transactions.

-Afridi & Angell.
-Amjad is a member of the Punjab Bar Council, the New York State Bar Association and the International Bar Association, with an LLM from Boalt Hall School of Law, University of California.
+Amjad Ali Khan is a senior consultant at Afridi & Angell whose practice covers banking and financial services, Islamic finance, infrastructure and project finance, acquisitions and private equity, and general corporate and commercial law.
+He is a founder and former managing partner of Afridi & Angell.
+Amjad is a member of the Punjab Bar Council, the New York State Bar Association and the International Bar Association, and has an LLM from Boalt Hall School of Law, University of California.

-Adite Aloke is a senior associate whose primary practice is infrastructure and project finance.
-She advises on the development and financing of and acquisitions in infrastructure projects, and has advised extensively on the development of renewable energy projects lending and taking security in the UAE.
+Rahat Dar is a partner at Afridi & Angell whose practice covers banking and financial services, including conventional and Islamic finance, infrastructure and project finance, and corporate restructuring.
+He has co-authored publications on Islamic finance and lending and taking security in the UAE.
 He is a member of the Law Society of England and Wales, and has an MA in law (banking and capital markets) from the University of Westminster.

-Rahat Dar is a senior associate whose practice includes banking and financial services, Islamic finance, M&A, capital markets, infrastructure and project finance, and general corporate and commercial law.
-Rahat has co-authored publications on Islamic finance and maritime law.
+Contributed by: Amjad Ali Khan, Rahat Dar and Mevan Bandara, Afridi & Angell experience includes advising on and assisting with disputes relating to commercial law, banking, construction, and shipping and maritime law.
 Mevan has co-authored a publication on litigation and enforcement in the UAE, and is an attorney-at-law of the Supreme Court of Sri Lanka.

-Mevan Bandara is a senior associate in the firm's dispute resolution team, and advises and represents clients in litigation and arbitration disputes.
-His experience includes advising on and assisting with disputes relating to commercial law, banking, construction, and shipping and
+Mevan Bandara is a senior associate in the dispute resolution team at Afridi & Angell, and advises and represents clients in litigation and arbitration disputes.
+His